Updated on 19th August, 2019

 3. Visit The Old City of Victoria (Rabat)

 The capital Victoria, still called by its original name Rabat (meaning suburb) by Gozitans is the main town on the island of Gozo and has been the center of cultural and commercial activity since it was formed.
 The town exists outside the fortified walls of the Citadel that rises up above the area and served as a safe refuge for locals during the threat of Turkish invasion.
+This hop-on hop-off tour of Gozo is an excellent way to get around the main sights on the island in a day.

 4. Explore the Citadel in Rabat